Updated June 2022

 - “Who’s approval do you need to move forward on this?

-…and similar questions can really help Sales evaluate if this is a hot lead or not.
+These and similar questions can help sales evaluate whether this is a hot lead.

-One of the best things about ppc lead generation is how much control we have over it.
+One of the best things about PPC lead generation is the amount of control you have.
 In the era of murky ROIs and dark social and omnichannel marketing, it’s nice to be able to track every single click.

 So use your powers.
-It may take more work to qualify leads, but it actually doesn’t take that much work, and the rewards are absolutely there.
+It may take more work to qualify leads, but it doesn’t take that much work, and the rewards are there.